-The Proposed Development lies within the Dublin Groundwater Body (Dublin GWB).
+- The Proposed Development lies within the Dublin Groundwater Body (Dublin GWB).
 The only European site within the Dublin GWB that is designated for groundwater dependant habitats and/or species is the Rye Water Valley/Carton SAC.
 All of the qualifying interests of the Rye Water Valley/Carton SAC, the priority Annex I habitat Petrifying springs and the two whorl snail species, are dependent upon the existing condition and functioning of the groundwater regime.
-Based on information published by Geological Survey Ireland (GSI) on the Dublin GWB20, 'The general groundwater flow direction in this aquifer is towards the coast and also towards the River Liffey and Dublin City'.
-As the Proposed Development will not interact directly with the underlying groundwater body, and lies down gradient of the Rye Water Valley/Carton SAC, it cannot influence groundwater conditions in the European site.

-Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of any European sites, either alone or in combination with any other plans or projects, as a result of hydrogeological effects.
+Based on information published by Geological Survey Ireland (GSI) on the Dublin GWB, "The general groundwater flow direction in this aquifer is towards the coast and also towards the River Liffey and Dublin City".
+As the Proposed Development will not interact directly with the underlying groundwater body, and lies down gradient of the Rye Water Valley/Carton SAC, it cannot influence groundwater conditions in the European site. - 74 Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of any European sites, either alone or in combination with any other pans or projects, as a result of hydrogeological effects.

-3.3.4 Habitat degradation as a result of introducing/spreading non-native invasive species

-There are no species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations, 2011 (as amended) within the Proposed Development site, therefore, there is no potential impact on European Sites.
+3.3.4 Habitat degradation as a result of introducing/spreading non-native invasive species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations 2011, and therefor subject to restrictions in Irish Law, were recorded within the Proposed Development site.